-Maintenance and Technical Support of Internal Connections

-Necessary basic maintenance services are defined as follows: "but for the maintenance at issue, the connection would not function and serve its intended purpose with the degree of reliability ordinarily provided in the marketplace to entities receiving such services without E-rate discounts."
-The following maintenance services are eligible:

-- Repair and upkeep of eligible hardware

-- Wire and cable maintenance

-- Basic technical support
+I Maintenance and Technical Support of Internal Connections Necessary basic maintenance services are defined as follows: "but for the maintenance at issue, the connection would not function and serve its intended purpose with the degree of reliability ordinarily provided in the marketplace to entities receiving such services without E-rate discounts."
+The following maintenance services are eligible: Repair and upkeep of eligible hardware Wire and cable maintenance Basic technical support Configuration changes Basic maintenance is eligible for discount only if it is a component of a maintenance agreement or contract for eligible components.

-- Configuration changes

-Basic maintenance is eligible for discount only if it is a component of a maintenance agreement or contract for eligible components.
 The agreement or contract must specifically identify the eligible components covered, including product name, model number, and location.

-Ineligible Basic Maintenance of Internal Connections

-The following products and services are NOT ELIGIBLE:

-- On-site technical support (i.e., contractor duty station at the applicant site) when off-site technical support can provide basic maintenance on an as-needed basis. - Services such as network management and 24-hour network monitoring. - Help desks that provide a comprehensive level of support beyond basic maintenance of only eligible components. - Technical support contracts that are more than basic maintenance.
+Ineligible Basic Maintenance of Internal Connections The following products and services are NOT ELIGIBLE: Unbundled Warranties, including prepaid retainers for service that may not actually need to be performed.
+On-site technical support (i.e., contractor duty station at the applicant site) when off-site technical support can provide basic maintenance on an as-needed basis.
+Services such as network management and 24-hour network monitoring.
+Help desks that provide a comprehensive level of support beyond basic maintenance of only eligible components.
+Technical support contracts that are more than basic maintenance.
 In addition, software Client Access Licenses are not eligible as Basic Maintenance.
-However, Client Access Licenses for eligible software products may be eligible in the Internal Connections funding category.
+However, Client Access Licenses for eligible software products may be eligible in the Internal

+Connections funding category.
 Eligible basic maintenance does not include services to maintain ineligible equipment, to enhance the utility of equipment beyond the transport of information, or to provide diagnostic services in excess of those necessary to maintain the equipment's ability to transport information.